AntonioLonga/PytorchGeometricTutorial/README.md

 You can find video tutorials and the official website [here.](https://antoniolonga.github.io/Pytorch_geometric_tutorials/index.html)

 Feel free to join our weekly online tutorial, for more details, have a look at the  [official website.](https://antoniolonga.github.io/Pytorch_geometric_tutorials/index.html)

+### Tutorials:

+* Tutorial1: What is Geometric Deep Learning?

+* Tutorial2: PyTorch basics.